ivana-g/productivity-principles/README.md

 21. Have a strong and beautiful family life.
 It’s a peak source of great productivity, believe it or not.
 22. Treat other human beings with vast respect, politeness and goodness.

+ ## A poem to be a happier human

+Why chase perfection when your joy loves progress?

+Why seek to be liked by the mass when too many within it don’t like themselves?

+Why aim to fit in when the game is to be a standout?

+Why wish for easier times when it’s the hard ones that make you strong?

+To turn trials into triumph.

+To make failure into fortune.

+To change wounds into wisdom.

+To reform walls into windows.

+Such are the things that make humans.

+Happier.

+So as the hours of your life advance.

+As the months slip away.

+As the years become decades.

+As the clock ticks each day.

+Walk the earth gently.

+Care for the planet carefully.

+Honor your values ferociously.

+Protect your ambitions enthusiastically.

+Celebrate your friends passionately.

+Hold your family closely.

+Guard great health excellently.

+And be helpful to many, daily.

+Do this.

+And.

+You’ll.

+Become.

+Magic.

+And a whole lot.

+Happier.